Home > Grants for Children > Grants for Children K-O

 Merlin's Magic Wand (MMW)

-The Merlin Entertainment Group provides magical experiences for seriously ill, disabled or disadvantaged children.
+The Merlin Entertainment Group provides magical experiences for seriously ill, disabled or disadvantaged children aged between 2 and 18 years.

-The experiences are primarily offered at their attractions which include Legoland, Alton Towers, The London Eye and Madam Tussards though other requests may be considered.
+The experiences are primarily offered at the group's attractions which include Legoland, Alton Towers, The London Eye and Madam Tussards though other requests may be considered.

 To apply: complete the online application form